 - Both of you agree about dividing all debt and property

 - Neither one of you is looking for alimony

 - Both of you agree that the marriage is not salvageable

 Divorce The Smart Way

-If you are facing divorce, you need an attorney who can help you make smart decisions about your future.
+If you are facing divorce, you need a Fort Lauderdale divorce attorney who can help you make smart decisions about your future.
 Your life will inevitably change, but there are ways to make the divorce process as smooth, efficient, and cost-effective as possible.

 Contact Me For A Flat-Fee Divorce

 For legal representation in any dissolution of marriage matter, please reach out to me online or call me toll free at 954-533-2756.